broadinstitute/cromwell-develop/README.md

 # cromwell-develop
 Repository for cromwell configs

+## Deprecation Notice

+As of November 2024 the `caas` instance (Cromwell-as-a-Service) is no longer supported.

 ## Rendering Configs

 To render the configs for a service, set the following environment variables: